Overview of the Zero Touch Provisioning (ZTP) Process

 - Using a web browser, log to your Juniper Mist account.
 The Monitor screen appears, showing an overview of the Juniper Mist cloud and any Juniper APs and clients that are already connected.
 In the menu on the left, click Organization > Inventory to open that screen.

 - Fill out the other fields on the screen as you like.
+Note: If you deselect ‘Assign claimed switches to site’, the switch will not be listed in the Switches page.
+In order to see your switch in the Switches page, you must first assign the switch to the site from the Inventory page.
 Check Manage configuration with Juniper Mist and then enter a root password that for the switch.
-Note that this choice puts the switch under the management aegis of Mist, and as such, Juniper recommends that local configuration using the CLI be restricted to prevent conflicts (for example, you may want to create a system login message on the switch to warn against making configuration changes locally, from the CLI).
+Note that this choice puts the switch under the management of Mist, and as such, Juniper recommends that local configuration using the CLI be restricted to prevent conflicts (for example, you may want to create a system login message on the switch to warn against making configuration changes locally, from the CLI).

 - Once the ZTP process resolves, the switch will automatically appear in the Inventory screen.
 If the switch doesn’t appear after a few minutes, despite refreshing the web page, log out and then log back in, or go to the Troubleshooting section, below, to find out how to confirm whether the device is connecting to the cloud.